Yoctol/bottender/docs/channel-line-handling-events.md

 title: Handling LINE Events
 ---

+For a LINE bot, the two most frequent LINE events are `Text Event` and `Payload Event.`
+- [`Text Event`](#text-events) is triggered when a user inputs text.
+- [`Payload Event`](#payload-events) can be triggered by postback buttons on template, imagemap, flex messages and rich menus, or quick replies.

+Apart from the above events, LINE also supports advanced events for better user experience.
+For example, [`Follow Event`](#follow--unfollow-events) offers the best timing to say hello to new users. [`Unfollow Event`](#follow--unfollow-events) allows the bot to clean up previous user data. [`Group/Room Related Events`](#grouproom-events) are necessary for bots served in group chats.

-## Handling Text Events
+## Text Events

-The most common event that your bot would ever receive is text message.
-To determine whether the event is a text message event, you may use `context.event.isText` boolean value to do that:
+For a bot, the most common event is `Text Event`.
+To determine whether the event type is `Text Event`, you may check the boolean value of `context.event.isText`:

 ```js
 async function App(context) {